 All registered sex offenders are listed and registered on a sex offender database.
 Those listed on these databases have been convicted in a court of law of a sex or kidnapping crime.
 You can access sex offenders on the internet, but you should know that you will not be able to find the precise address, but rather the block they live on.

 Court Records are public records and available to anyone.
 These records include a case file that includes a docket and any of the documents and filings filed in your court case.
 You can access the court records via the internet service ‘Public Access to Court Electronic Records’, or at Clerk of Court office in the jurisdiction where the case was filed.

 Each and every state maintains a record of people’s criminal history.
 These databases are all connected so you are able to track criminal convictions from other states.
-Go to the Prowers County Courthouse and inquire, or check the website.
-You must know which county the crime occured in, and if the crime was in a totally different state, you might have to pay for a more complete search.
+Go to the Prowers County Courthouse and inquire in person, or you can check the website.
+You must know which county the crime occurred in, and if the crime was in a totally different state, you might have to pay for a more complete search.

 A criminal records search you will be able to find out if a person has ever been arrested, charged or convicted for these crimes:

 - Sex offenses which could include rape, and sexual assault.

 - Violent crimes including assault, battery and murder.

 When you do a criminal history search, you will not learn if that person has had any infractions like moving violations:

 - Parking Tickets.